Zelenskyj Prepares for Crucial Meeting with Trump Amid Tensions

 It was a big mistake last time.
 He was at a disadvantage when he couldn't speak his first language, says Erik Åsard, and means that it's constructive that Zelenskyj gets to bring a European leader to calm down the atmosphere.

-EU Commission President Ursula von der Leyen has announced that she will participate along with other European leaders, including Finland's President Alexander Stubb.
+EU Commission President Ursula von der Leyen has announced that she will participate along with other European leaders, including Finnish President Alexander Stubb.

 Stubb and Trump have, through strange paths, gotten a good relationship.
-It's the kind of thing that Trump values when it comes to diplomacy.
+That's something Trump values when it comes to diplomacy.

 Diplomatic front

-Kjell Engelbrekt, a professor at the Defense University, points out that Russia has had the initiative on the battlefield during the summer but has been isolated in foreign policy.
+Kjell Engelbrekt, a professor at the Defense University, notes that Russia has had the initiative on the battlefield during the summer but has been isolated in foreign policy.
 The summit with Trump gave Putin a chance to "open a diplomatic front in the war".

 "I imagine that Zelenskyj will mostly need to focus on damage control at the meeting with Trump.
-He will need a lot of support from his European colleagues so that the starting position is not weakened," writes Kjell Engelbrekt in a comment to TT.
+He will need a lot of support from his European colleagues so that the starting position doesn't get weakened," writes Kjell Engelbrekt in a comment to TT.

 Erik Åsard emphasizes that the meeting's main issue is whether Trump will already appoint a scapegoat for his own failure.

 This is about what Trump wants and his intentions.
-Whether one will humiliate Zelenskyj again or if he has some understanding for Ukraine's demands, that's the most important question, says Erik Åsard.
+Whether one will humiliate Zelenskyj again or if he has some understanding of Ukraine's demands, that's the most important question, says Erik Åsard.

 Tags